Bluefield Solar Income Fund

-Bluefield Solar Income Fund is a large British investment trust.
-Established in 2013, it is dedicated to investing in low-carbon assets in the UK.
-The chairman is John Rennocks.
-It is listed on the London Stock Exchange and it is a constituent of the FTSE 250 Index.
+Bluefield Solar Income Fund was a large British investment trust.
+Established in 2013, it was dedicated to investing in low-carbon assets in the UK.
+It was listed on the London Stock Exchange and was a constituent of the FTSE 250 Index until it was acquired by Drax Group in July 2026.

+History

 The company was the subject of an initial public offering on the London Stock Exchange when it raised £130 million in July 2013.
 The company acquired a portfolio of six solar farms and two wind farms from Good Energy Group in January 2022 and went on to buy another 15 solar farms and 4 wind farms in May 2022.
 The company raised a further £150 million with a view to acquiring further assets in June 2022.

+In June 2026, Drax Group announced that it would acquire Bluefield Solar Income Fund in a transaction worth £548 million.
+The transaction was completed on 31 July 2026.